michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 ### Definition
 - adj: not making concessions
 ### Family
+- uncompromising: uncompromisingly+
-uncompromising: uncompromisingly+;compromise: compromised, compromiser, compromises, compromising;compromiser: compromisers;compromising: compromisingly, uncompromising
+- compromise: compromised, compromiser, compromises, compromising
+- compromiser: compromisers
+- compromising: compromisingly, uncompromising
 ### Examples
 - There were also final, uncompromising albums in the Top 10 from elders like David Bowie, Leonard Cohen and A Tribe Called Quest.
 - Back then, standards employed in evaluating generalship were clear-cut and uncompromising.